-I. Pray in light of the provision of Christ (18).
+I. We are to pray in light of Christ's provision (18).

 Our provision in Christ is what the first half of the letter is all about.
 God has blessed us in Christ with every spiritual blessing (1:3).
 When we were dead in our sins He made us alive with Christ by His grace (2:4).
 We have been saved by His grace through faith, and this not from ourselves, it is the gift of God (2:8-9).